Pain can range from a mild discomfort to intense or throbbing pain. Pain can also be short-term, or long-term.

 Acute pain is short-term pain that begins suddenly and is usually sharp.
 It serves as a warning of disease or a threat to the body.
 Acute pain may be caused by many events or circumstances, including:

 - Dental work

 - Labour and childbirth

-Acute pain may be mild and over in a moment, or it may be severe and lasting for weeks or months.
-In most cases, acute pain does not last any longer than six months and it disappears when the underlying cause of pain has been treated or has healed.
+Acute pain may be mild and over in a moment, or it may be severe and last for weeks or months.
+In most cases, acute pain does not last any longer than a few months and it disappears when the underlying cause of pain has been treated or has healed.
 Unrelieved acute pain, however, may lead to chronic pain.

 What is chronic pain?

 Chronic pain is long-term pain that lasts longer than 12 weeks.

 The physical effects of chronic pain include tense muscles, limited mobility, lack of energy, and changes in appetite.
 Emotional effects include depression, anger, anxiety and fear of re-injury.
 This fear may hamper a person's ability to return to normal work or leisure activities.
 Common sources of chronic pain include:

 - Neurogenic pain (pain resulting from damage to nerves)